Body Fat Percentage Chart Explained

 Illustration showing the difference in fat storage patterns between males and females, with visceral fat shown in the male and subcutaneous fat in the female.

-Fat distribution: Men store proportionally more visceral (belly) fat, while women carry more subcutaneous fat; excess visceral fat is strongly linked to higher risks of heart disease, stroke, and type 2 diabetes CDC – Preventing Chronic Disease.
+Fat distribution: Men store proportionally more visceral (belly) fat, while women carry more subcutaneous fat.
+Visceral fat surrounds internal organs and is more metabolically active, while subcutaneous fat is located just beneath the skin.
+Excess visceral fat is strongly linked to higher risks of heart disease, stroke, and type 2 diabetes CDC – Preventing Chronic Disease, making it more harmful than subcutaneous fat.

 Aging: After around 40, average body-fat percentage tends to increase with age as muscle mass declines—a process called sarcopenia—unless countered with resistance training StatPearls – Sarcopenia.
 See our strength-training guide for healthy aging.